 What is the work like?

-What are the conditions?
+What are the terms and conditions?

-Short-term study visits start at any time of the year and shall last from 1 month to 6 months.
+- STSV: the programme starts at any time of the year and lasts a minimum of 1 month and a maximum of 6 months.

 How to apply?

-What is the selection procedure?
+How is the selection procedure done?